As amended on June 16, 2004

 - Except for amendments to the Bylaws which require a majority vote of all the voting members of the TPB, whether taken on a regular or proportional voting basis, all actions, including all actions decided on the basis of the alternate voting procedure provided for in Section VId, shall be by a majority vote of those present and voting, provided that the extent of financial participation by any jurisdiction, agency or public body shall be determined only with the concurrence of that jurisdiction, agency, or public body.

 - Any voting member may require that the vote on any matter brought before the TPB be decided on a proportional voting basis provided for in this Section VId.
 A proportional vote may be called for either instead of voting on a regular basis as provided in Section VIb or subsequent to a vote taken in accordance with Section VIb, provided, however, that such a subsequent vote shall be at the same meeting.
-For this purpose, five (5) votes each shall be assigned to Maryland, Virginia and the District of Columbia; such votes shall be distributed by first assigning one (1) vote each to the Maryland Department of Transportation, the Virginia Department of Transportation and the District of Columbia Department of Public Works.
+For this purpose, five (5) votes each shall be assigned to Maryland, Virginia and the District of Columbia; such votes shall be distributed by first assigning one (1) vote each to the Maryland Department of Transportation, the Virginia Department of Transportation and the District of Columbia Department of Transportation.
 The remaining four votes each allocated to Maryland, Virginia and D.C. shall be apportioned as follows:

 - Three (3) votes shall be allocated to the participating local governments in each of the Maryland and Virginia portions of the Metropolitan Area as follows: each participating local government from Maryland and Virginia shall have one (1) share for each 50,000 population and the next major succeeding portion thereof, except that each jurisdiction having a population of less than 50,000 shall have one (1) share.
 Populations assigned to the participating local governments shall be the most recent population estimates approved by COG.
 The total weighed vote cast by the participating local governments in each of the Maryland and Virginia portions of the Metropolitan Area shall be tabulated by determining the percentage of the4 total shares of those present and voting cast in each of the Maryland and Virginia portions for and against the question and multiplying the resultant percentage by three.
 Those jurisdictions which have a population of over 400,000 shall have their weighted vote based on population divided equally between the legislative and executive branch representatives or designated alternates present and voting.
 If only one representative is present, that jurisdiction's representative will be given the full weighted vote to which that jurisdiction is otherwise entitled.